 If your family is thinking of visiting First Parish for the first time, welcome – we’d love to meet you!
 Please let an usher know you are visiting, and ask for guidance to a member of the ministry staff team.
 We have Busy Boxes for children during the first part of each worship service – when we gather together in our sanctuary – and we welcome visitors to our religious education classrooms (we will ask parents/guardians to complete a short information form prior to dropping off children for religious education).
 Our worship services generally end between 11 AM and 11:15 AM, and religious education classes end at 11:30 AM.
 Following religious education, children and youth are invited to join in snacks and conversation in our Common Room (look for the “kids only” snack table for healthy snacks, including gluten free and nut free options).
 Interim Director of Religious Education Deborah Weiner will be glad to talk with you about religious education at First Parish, and our RE program brochure contains lots of helpful information about our programs.

 Childcare for Infants & Toddlers

 (Offered in our Nursery – lower level)

 Our Nursery/Play School area, on the church’s lower level, is a welcoming space for infants, toddlers and young preschoolers (through age 4).
 Visiting parents may stay with children in the nursery and listen to the service via our audio system, or complete a visitor form allowing children to stay with our professional staff while you enjoy the service and some time in Community Hour.
 Our Nursery is open on Sundays from 9:45-11:30 AM.
-Our lead child care provider, Samantha Plumley, will be glad to greet you and your child, and is joined by our child care assistants, Skylar Aldrich or Dylan Bradford.
+Our lead child care provider, Samantha Plumley, will be glad to greet you and your child, and is joined by our child care assistants, Skylar Aldrich or Emily Green.
 Come play with us in room L04!